Kingmaker (board game): Publication history

 Kingmaker was created by Andrew McNeil in the early 1960s, who unsuccessfully tried to find a publisher for it through the late sixties.
 He finally managed to interest Philmar in the game, and Kingmaker was published in the UK in 1974.
 The following year, American game company Avalon Hill published a revised edition in North America.
 TM Games also released an edition in 1983 that was essentially a re-issue of the Avalon Hill version, as did Gibsons Games the same year.

 In 1994, Avalon Hill produced a computer game of Kingmaker that reproduced the look and play of the board game almost exactly, allowing the player to compete with up to five computer-controlled factions.

 2022 Edition

-Games designer Alan Paull of Surprised Stare Games was engaged by Gibsons Games to develop a new edition for release in 2020 with prototype playtesting happening at events around England.
-Due to Covid the game has been delayed until Autumn 2022 when it will be released on Kickstarter with general sale from 2023.
-The prototype stage is now complete and the game has been delivered to Gibsons Games who are working on game artwork and production.
+In 2019 games designer Alan Paull of Surprised Stare Games was contracted by Gibsons Games to develop a new edition of Kingmaker, to be released in 2020.
+Paull’s priority with the new edition of the game was “[...]
+On making the play of the game run more smoothly, but with the same feel as the original.”

+This new edition of Kingmaker, sometimes referred to as Kingmaker The Second in some advertisements, contained three rules booklets: